leebyron/til/entries/staff eng archetypes.md

 [^staffeng.com]:
     One of many fantastic resources from [staffeng.com](https://staffeng.com/)!

-- The **Tech Lead** guides the technical execution of a particular team via day to day leadership.
+- The **Tech Lead** guides the technical execution of their team via day to day leadership.
 The most common Staff Eng archetype, and a natural extension of the expectations of a Senior Eng.
-This is such a common path to management, that there's a common term "TLM" for the variant of a Tech Lead which also takes on some people management responsibility, furthering their autonomy.
+This is such a common path to management, that there's a term "TLM" for the variant which also takes on some people management responsibility, furthering their autonomy.
-- The **Architect** sets the vision for a domain, and are accountable for its success, often requiring many teams working together.
+- The **Architect** sets the vision for a domain, and is accountable for its success, often requiring many teams working together.
 This may be a purely technical vision or a product vision.
 - The **Solver** goes deep to solve problems no one else can.
-Not purely technical, really tough problems are often equal part organizational and require good communication skill and "bedside manner".
+Not purely technical, really tough problems are often equal part organizational and require good communication skills and "bedside manner".
-- The **Right Hand** extends a leader's bandwidth by helping operate a complex organization, converting inefficiencies into well run programs, and bounce between whatever is most urgent, be it tech, people, process, or business.
+- The **Right Hand** extends a leader's bandwidth by helping to operate a complex organization, converting inefficiencies into well run programs.
+They bounce between whatever is most urgent, be it tech, people, process, or business.

 If these all sound really different from each other, that's the idea!
 There are just as many ways to becoming a Staff Eng as there are engineers with that